Abstract representations of events arise from mental errors in learning and memory: Discussion

-In the first experiment, we considered two different graph topologies: a \textit{modular} graph with three communities of five densely-connected nodes and a \textit{lattice} graph representing a $3\times 5$ grid with periodic boundary conditions (Fig. \ref{experiment}c).
+In the first experiment, we presented subjects with random walk sequences drawn from two different graph topologies: a \textit{modular} graph with three communities of five densely-connected nodes and a \textit{lattice} graph representing a $3\times 5$ grid with periodic boundary conditions (Fig. \ref{experiment}c).
 The purpose of this experiment was to demonstrate the systematic dependencies of human reaction times on higher-order network structure, following similar results reported in recent literature.\cite{Kahn-01, Karuza-02} In particular, we demonstrate two higher-order network effects: In the \textit{cross-cluster surprisal} effect, average reaction times for within-cluster transitions in the modular graph are significantly faster than reaction times for between-cluster transitions (Fig. \ref{effects}a); and in the \textit{modular-lattice} effect, average reaction times in the modular graph are significantly faster than reaction times in the lattice graph (Fig. \ref{effects}b).

+In the second experiment, we presented subjects with Hamiltonian walk sequences drawn from the modular graph.
+Specifically, each sequence consisted of 700 random walk trials (intended to allow each subject to learn the graph structure), followed by eight repeats of 85 random walk trials and 15 Hamiltonian walk trials (see Supplementary Discussion).\cite{Schapiro-01} Importantly, we find that the cross-cluster surprisal effect remains significant within the Hamiltonian walk trials (Fig. \ref{effects}a).

-In the second experiment, we considered a \textit{ring} graph where each node was connected to its nearest and next-nearest neighbors in the ring (Fig. \ref{violations}a).
+In the third experiment, we considered a \textit{ring} graph where each node was connected to its nearest and next-nearest neighbors in the ring (Fig. \ref{violations}a).
 In order to study the dependence of human expectations on violations to the network structure, the first 500 trials for each subject constituted a standard random walk, allowing each subject time to develop expectations about the underlying transition structure.
 Across the final 1000 trials, we randomly distributed 50 network violations: 20 short violations of topological distance two and 30 long violations, 20 of topological distance three and 10 of topological distance four (Fig. \ref{violations}a).
 As predicted by our model, we found a novel \textit{violations} effect, wherein violations of longer topological distance give rise to larger increases in reaction times than short, local violations (Figs. \ref{violations}b and \ref{violations}c).